mmis1000/vue-dnd/docs/src/guide/dropping-state.md

 ## Useful properties

-The hoverState has a few properties, there are 3 that we want to focus here
+The hoverState has a few properties, there are 3 that we want to focus on here

 - `dragging`: whether there is any ongoing dnd
 - `hover`: whether the dragging item is currently on the top of this drop zone
-- `accepted`: whether the current dropzone wish to accept this dragging item
+- `accepted`: whether the current dropzone wishes to accept this dragging item

 ## Example

-Let's try to add background to indicate whether it is allow to drop it into the container
+Let's try to add a background to indicate whether it is allowed to be dropped into the container

 ```html{4,22,31-55}
 <template>